With people

 Childcare support seminar To support the balance between childcare and work, we hold childcare seminars aimed at supporting employees who are parents and promoting understanding among their bosses and co-workers.

-Creating an Environment for Male Paternity Leave To raise awareness among male employees about participating in childcare and to promote understanding among superiors, coworkers, and others around them, we have implemented e-learning programs on taking childcare leave and released interview videos of male employees who have taken childcare leave.
+Creating an environment for male paternity leave To raise awareness among male employees about participating in childcare and to promote understanding among superiors, coworkers, and others around them, we have implemented e-learning programs on taking childcare leave and released interview videos of male employees who have taken childcare leave.

 Individual consultation Individual consultations with external experts have been held monthly to provide tailored for employees.